cancer prevention is not early detection

 “Nutrition has a role to play, not simply in the primary prevention of cancer, but also in the prevention of cancer recurrence, which is of utmost importance in determining survival.”Nutritional Oncology 2nd ed David Heber, MD, PhD.
 (Los Angeles, CA), George L. Blackburn, MD, PhD.
 (Boston, MA), Vay Liang W. Go, MD (Los Angeles, CA), John Milner, PhD.
 (Rockville, MD)

-Which nutritional regimen, homeopathy, or herbs would be right for you?
+There are factors that contribute to why your body would develop cancer in the first place.
+Which nutritional regimen, homeopathy, or herbs would be right for you to take?
 Do you think antioxidants are all that you need?
 Should you take reishi and shitake mushrooms because of the known anticancer components?
-Would a daily, simple to take, high antioxidant ACAI+ drink be a good starting point?
+Would a standard process detoxifying supplement program be a good starting point?
 Should you also avoid white sugar, or take iodine?
-How can you know what to take, without also being professionally evaluated and guided?
+How can you know what to take, unless you are also being professionally evaluated and guided?
 If chemical toxicity, or vitamin D insufficiency might be part of your problem, when is that addressed?
+What about virus?
+Did someone tell you a virus helps cure cancer?
+Is that BS?
 How should you detoxify and purify?
 This is not a time for guessing and doing it yourself!
 Your complementary care specialist should know these answers!